 It is a rough process, this transformation from summer to school year.
 Exciting for the new opportunities and the fresh start.
 Tough as we feel the loss of the summer we’re leaving behind.
 And as with any loss, we try to hold on and keep some tiny part of what we’re losing.
-In the last moments of Labor Day Weekend, this final task of summer has become clear to me: Keep some part of what was wonderful about summer, and bring it with me as I launch headlong into fall.
+In the last moments of Labor Day Weekend, the final, end of summer task has become clear to me: Keep some part of what was wonderful about summer, and bring it with me as I launch headlong into fall.
 This is happening on all kinds of levels!

 How do we hold on to the best of summer?